kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Applebot crawls the web far and wide but there's no guarantee that it will ever land on your website.
 Fortunately, there are a few things you can do to make your site more discoverable and easier to crawl.

-1. Point your app's **support URL** as well as the optional **marketing URL** in iTunes Connect to the domain that contains your web markup.
+1. Point your app's **support URL** as well as its optional **marketing URL** in iTunes Connect to the domain that contains your web markup.
 These support URLS are Applebot's entry points to start crawling your content.

-> If you need to change your marketing or support URLs, you can do so in iTunes Connect.
+> If you need to change your support URLs, you can do so in iTunes Connect.
 Simply log into iTunes Connect, go to **My Apps** and navigate to your app's detail page.
-The fields you want to change (or at least verify) are labeled Support URL and Marketing URL:
+The fields you want to change (or at least verify) are labeled **Support URL** and **Marketing URL**:

 ![bordered height=35%](/images/supportURL.png)